chrisgargiulo/chrisgargiulo.github.io/README.md

 # Chris Gargiulo's Github Page
-This is Chris's GH=Pages Rep
+This is Chris's GH-Pages Rep